 At first, it may be hard to respond to what you’ve learned.
 Take time to let everything sink in.
 Here are some things to think about:

 How your body looks.
 Remember that genital warts can be removed.
 You may feel better if you share any concerns about your body with your partner.

 Long-term health issues.
-Some strains of HPV are linked with cervical and other cancers.
-The types of HPV that causes genital warts are not the same type that causes cancer.
-Taking care of yourself and seeing your health care provider as directed reduces the cancer risk even more.
+Some types (strains) of HPV are linked with cervical and other cancers.
+Some HPV types are much more linked to cancers than others.
+Taking care of yourself and seeing your healthcare provider as directed reduces the cancer risk even more.

 Protecting your partner.
 Being honest about HPV will protect your partner’s health.
 You and your partner can take steps to keep HPV from spreading.
 If you’re with someone new, talk about HPV before you have sex.

 If you’re calm, your partner may find it easier to stay calm.
 Remember, HPV can take months or years to produce warts.
 It’s nearly impossible to know who was infected first.
 Try not to blame each other.